chameleonhead/stratrack/libs/mql-interpreter/README.md

 To run a quick backtest, supply the `--backtest` option with candle data in CSV format.
 Optionally set `--data-dir` to mimic the MT4 data folder so global variables persist between runs.
-Results are printed as JSON by default or as an HTML snippet when `--format html` is provided:
+Results now include account metrics and the executed order list in addition to globals.
+Output is JSON by default or an HTML snippet when `--format html` is provided:

 ```bash